When you buy a product through our links below, we may earn money from our affiliate partners to help support the site.

 Another great shoe for recreational level tennis players, the Asics Gel-Challenger 12 is a very lightweight player friendly shoe.
 This shoe is great for people with narrow feet.

-If the K-Swiss Bigshot shoe above is perfect for beginner to intermediate players seeking stability and support, the Gel-Challenger 12 is ideal for the same level player who wants flexibility and performance.
-Acics used all of their latest, lightweight technology to cut ounces out of this shoe making it fast, and flexible.
+The Gel-Challenger 12 is ideal for an intermediate level player who wants flexibility and performance.
+Acics used all of their latest, lightweight technology to cut ounces out of this shoe making it fast and flexible.

 The toe protection does help with toe drag, however this is not the most durable shoe.
-We don’t recommend it for advanced tennis players who are on the court often.
-The shoe also isn’t the best option for stability or support, if you’ve had injuries.
+We don’t recommend it for advanced tennis players who wear shoes out easily.
+This shoe also isn not the best option for stability or support if you have had injuries.

 This is the best tennis shoe for men with wide feet.
 Adidas Barricade’s Classic Wide 4E model allows maximum comfort and support for wider feet.

 The upper is made of mesh and synthetic materials that add stability around the foot.
 The cushioned tongue also creates extra comfort.